laravel/docs/application-testing.md

              ->seePageIs('/about-us');
     }

-You may also check that your application has arrived at the correct named route using the alternative:
+You may also check that the user has arrived at the correct named route using the `seeRouteIs` method:

     ->seeRouteIs('profile', ['user' => 1]);